STUDY JAPANESE ONLINE WITH NATIVES HERE

 どうも is used before arigatou to give the meaning of "thank you so much", it is used in formal occasions, and usually expresses humility and words like "very, sorry".

-Currently the doumo is usually used on non-formal occasions without the arigatou to thank some friends and acquaintances.
-Other common occasions you can use the doumo as a thank you is when you are in a store and someone opens or holds the door for you can say thank you by saying dome.
+Currently, doumo is often used in informal occasions without arigatou to thank some friends and acquaintances.
+Other common occasions where you can use doumo as a thank you is when you are in a store and someone opens or holds the door for you; you can thank them by saying dōmo.

-The doumo alone is usually used when people do simple favors for you without needing or asking, it's like you're thanking and at the same time saying, I'm sorry for the inconvenience.
+The doumo alone is usually used when people do simple favors for you without needing or asking, it's as if you're thanking them and at the same time saying, I'm sorry for the inconvenience.

-The same thing happens if you need to leave in the middle of a conversation quickly.
-You've just bumped into a friend, they exchange an idea but you're in a hurry you can say doumo, you are expressing: Excuse me?
-I have to go... (no thinking about using this instead of saying goodbye on formal occasions).
+The same thing happens if you need to leave a conversation quickly.
+You just bumped into a friend, you exchanged a few words but you are in a hurry, you can say doumo, you are expressing: excuse me?
+I have to go... (don't think about using this instead of saying goodbye on formal occasions).

 train body language

-When you bump into someone you can use doumo to apologize and thank you.
-When entering a store and the person says welcome or greets you can say doumo.
-Simplifying on several occasions the doumo it can be thanks, apologies and greetings.
+When you bump into someone you can use doumo to apologize and thank them.
+When entering a store and the person says welcome or greets you, you can say doumo.
+Simplifying, on various occasions doumo can mean thanks, apologies, and greetings.

-The most common usage is in the phrase Thank you very much [どうも有難うございます], the most formal way to say thank you.
+The most common use is in the phrase doumo arigatou gozaimasu [どうも有難うございます], the most formal way to say thank you.

 How is dōmo used in texts and conversations?